Great Wine Capitals – International Conference wine, environment and society

 In closing Prof Schultz said – was this problem of climate crisis and viticulture a question with too many variables to be able to solve it?

 Eric Giraud-Héraud spoke about the effect of labels and their understanding of those labels on consumer behaviour – everday conventional wine, premium wine, organic wine and wine made from resistant varietals.
-He spoke about copper residues in organic wine being a brake on consumer demand for organic wine in his experiments – I didn’t understand this as copper residues in conventional wines are often greater then in organic wines.
-See our article on the facts about copper – often used to denigrate organic viticulture.
+He spoke about copper residues in organic wine being a brake on consumer demand for organic wine in his experiments – I didn’t understand this as analysis shows copper residues in conventional wines are greater then in organic wines (Professor Seralini Research Paper on Copper ).
+See our article on the facts about copper – the product often used to denigrate organic viticulture.

 The panel conference speakers